tensorflow/tensorflow/g3doc/OpDefinitions.md

-# Table-driven Operation Definition Specification
+# Table-driven Operation Definition Specification (ODS)

 In addition to specializing the `mlir::Op` C++ template, MLIR also supports defining operations in a table-driven manner.
 This is achieved via